ryanmorr/is-at-rule-supported/README.md

 ## Usage

-To use the method, simply provide a string of the CSS at-rule
+To use the method, simply provide a string of the CSS at-rule:

 ```javascript
 // is the @keyframes rule supported